 Changing Perceptions, Countering Myths, Teaching Behaviors

 Many people believe that death, injury and property damage from lightning is inevitable and something they have little power to change.
 Others believe that lightning will never hurt them and that the ‘odds’ are in their favor.
 Some believe that they can attract lightning by what they wear or do.
 Still others believe that witches can be hired to call lightning down on their enemies.
-Many of these beliefs have been strongly held and taught to one generation by another.
+Many of these beliefs have been strongly held and taught to from generation to generation.

 On November 27, 2017, a pilot program for teacher and public education was given at Shone Primary School in the Hoima area of Uganda.
 Similar programs are done at schools ACLENet and donors have protected.